Before You Begin

 - Select the DPD classification that best describes the course content.
 If you aren't sure, check with your DPD director.

 - If this course has any special classification (e.g., Advanced Placement, Study Abroad, etc.), select it from the drop-down list.
 Most courses do not have a special classification in which case you should select Not Applicable.
+You can select COVID-19 to indicate the course was impacted by the COVID-19 pandemic; however, this course will not be included in any GPA calculations.

 - Click Save.